apuex/custom-eclipse-ide/README.md

 * Copy/Paste/Find/Replace, and add it as a module to releng/pom.xml... enjoy.

 ### Add Features/Plugins to Customized Eclipse
-Add eclipse features instead of individual plugins, if your favorite feature is already packaged as feature, because it is too verbose to add individual plugins.
+Add eclipse features instead of individual plugins, if your favorite feature is already packaged as feature, since it is too verbose to add individual plugins by hand.

 ### Build Package